 Light Preferences

 Heartleaf philodendrons can handle a range of light exposures.
-While they prefer indirect sunlight, they can also handle moderate to bright light.
+While they prefer indirect sunlight, they can also take moderate to bright light.
 Just keep them out of direct sun, as this may scorch leaves.

 In most cases, south-, east-, or west-facing exposure is preferable.
 You can grow the sweetheart plant in low light.
 However, leaves may spread and lose some of their color and gloss.